abracadaniel22/azerothcore-highelf/README.md

 ## Reporting bugs and contributing

 Bug reports and contributions are welcome.
 Please go to the Issues tab to submit a bug or enhancement request, or submit your contribution via Pull Request.

+Special thanks to [Dasbadman](https://github.com/Dasbadman) for many contributions.
+Including bugfixes, new features, and optional patches.